It is a difficult question to answer.

 Another thing that has helped me in ways I couldn’t have imagined, is listening to the podcast Back From The Borderline.

 Mollie, the host, has been a mentor of mine for about a year now and her tips and advice have been my safe haven in the darkest moments.
 I am truly, wholeheartedly grateful to her for everything she has done for me through her podcast and social media.
+(Just a note to say that Mollie seems to be anti-psychiatry and anti-medicine currently which is something I strongly disagree with.)

 I have learned about Martha Beck from the podcast, as well as how to be spiritual in a healthy way.
 As you know, I am an atheist and a sceptic but listening to Mollie, I realized I truly was spiritually starved.